near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 Currently, it cost approximately **1 Ⓝ** to store **100kb** of data.

 :::info

 You can save on smart contract storage if using NEAR Account IDs by encoding them using base32.
 Since they consist of `[a-z.-_]` characters with a maximum length of 64 characters, they can be encoded using 5 bits per character, with terminal `\0`.
 Going to a size of 65 * 5 = 325 bits from the original (64 + 4) * 8 = 544 bits.
-This is a 40% reduction in storage costs.
+This is a 40% reduction in storage costs

 :::

 :::caution

-An error will raise if your contract tries to increase its state while not having NEAR to cover for storage.
+Your contract will panic if you try to store data but don't have NEAR to cover its storage cost

 :::

 :::warning

 Be mindful of potential [small deposit attacks](../security/storage.md)

 :::

 ---